leoiania/leoiania/README.md

 ## Hi there 👋, I'm Leonardo

-⚡ I'm a Data Science student in Milan (Italy).
+⚡ I'm a Machine Learning Engineer in Milan (Italy).

-🔭 I’m currently working on **the deployment of my already done projects**
+🔭 I’m currently working on **different generative AI projects**, both for my 9-18 work and for myself.

    # My Portfolio: